Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

 "He said this is how we're going to go ahead and change her medications now and treat her," she says.
 And that made a "huge difference, [an] amazing difference."

 Sebastiana was already on a medication that was helping control her seizures, but they sedated her to the extent that she needed a feeding tube.
 On the new medication, carbamazepine, she was alert and able to eat, and her seizures were still under control.
-Dolores says her daughter is still taking that drug.
+Sebastian says her daughter is still taking that drug.

 Controlling her seizures isn't a cure.
-Children who have this genetic variant, in a gene called KCNQ2, can have a range of symptoms, from benign to debilitating.
+Children who have this genetic variant, in a gene called KCNQ2, can have a range of symptoms from benign to debilitating.
 Sebastiana falls somewhere in between.
 For example, she has only a few words in her vocabulary as she approaches the age of 3.

-"She took her first steps when she was 2 years old, so she's delayed in some things," Dolores says, "but she's catching up very quickly.
-She has P.T. [physical therapy], she's going to start speech therapy.
+"She took her first steps when she was 2 years old, so she's delayed in some things," Sebastian says, "but she's catching up very quickly.
+She has [physical therapy]; she's going to start speech therapy.
 She gets a lot of help but everything's working."

-KCNQ2 variants are the most common genetic factor in epilepsy, causing about a third of all gene-linked cases and about 5 percent of all epilepsies.
+KCNQ2 variants are the most common genetic factor in epilepsy, causing about a third of all gene-linked cases and about 5% of all epilepsies.
 Sebastiana's case could have been diagnosed with a less expensive test.
-For example, Invitae scientist Dr. Ed Esplin says his company offers a genetic screen for epilepsy that costs $1,500 with a two-week turnaround, or at a higher price for an urgent job.
+For example, Invitae geneticist Dr. Ed Esplin says his company offers a genetic screen for epilepsy that costs $1,500 with a two-week turnaround or at a higher price for an urgent job.

 Rady's whole-genome test costs $10,000, Kingsmore says.
 But it casts a wider net, so it might provide useful information if a baby's seizures are caused by something other than epilepsy.

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.